Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Introduction

+Multivariate time-series data (MTS) is referred to as time-stamped data that consists of multiple variables, i.e., for each timestamp, there are multiple values associated with it.
+Time-series anomaly detection (TSAD) is the process of detecting unusual patterns or events within time-series data that deviate from the expected behavior \cite{schmidl2022anomaly}.
+The unusual patterns can be found in many real-world applications such as instances of financial fraud, abrupt temperature spikes or unforeseen precipitation in weather data, security breaches, system malfunctions, and irregularities in brain activities.
+Many algorithms have been proposed to detect anomalies in time-series data \cite{su2019robust,audibert2020usad,deng2021graph,chen2022deep,yang2023dcdetector,ho2023self,chen2024imdiffusion,sun2024unraveling,fang2024temporal}.
+However, several critical challenges remain unresolved.

-First, the majority of these MPS studies trained their models in a supervised way, i.e., both labeled normal and abnormal samples are available in the training phase; or in a semi-supervised way, when a few labeled abnormal samples are available.
-This does not address the challenge from a clinical point of view as abnormal activities are very difficult to obtain due to the time-consuming, costly and labor-intensive process for accurately labelling anomalous patterns.
-Several recent MPS studies have successfully tackled this issue by proposing an unsupervised approach, i.e., only normal data is available in the training phase.
-However, in many real-world applications, anomalies often sneak into normal data, which comes from the data shift or human misjudgment \cite{jiang2022softpatch}.
-Existing unsupervised methods are sensitive to the seen anomalies due to their exhaustive strategy to model the normal training data, hence, they would misdetect similar anomaly samples in the test phase.
-Therefore, developing a method that can detect anomalies while being trained on contaminated data is necessary, yet there is no method that has aimed to tackle this challenge in MPS.
+First, existing studies can be categorized into two groups, which are supervised methods utilizing both labeled normal and abnormal data in the training phase \cite{lai2023open}, and unsupervised methods assuming that only normal data is available during training \cite{yang2023dcdetector}.
+Given the demanding nature of accurately labeling anomalous patterns -- proving to be time-consuming, costly, and labor-intensive -- supervised approaches are deemed impractical.
+Consequently, there has been a recent surge in the development of unsupervised approaches.
+However, in many real-world applications, anomalies often sneak into normal data, which come from the data shift or human misjudgment \cite{jiang2022softpatch}.
+These unsupervised methods are sensitive to the seen anomalies due to their exhaustive strategy to model the normal training data, hence, they would misdetect similar anomaly samples in the test phase.
+Therefore, developing a method that can detect anomalies while being trained on contaminated data is necessary, yet there is no method that has aimed to tackle this challenge in the TSAD field \textbf{(i)}.